Clickbait: Backlash

 By 2014, the ubiquity of clickbait on the web had begun to lead to a backlash against its use.
-Satirical newspaper The Onion launched a new website, ClickHole, that parodied clickbait websites such as Upworthy and BuzzFeed, and in August 2014, Facebook announced that it was taking technical measures to reduce the impact of clickbait on its social network, using, among other cues, the time spent by the user on visiting the linked page as a way of distinguishing clickbait from other types of content.
+Satirical newspaper The Onion launched a new website, ClickHole, that parodied clickbait websites such as Upworthy and BuzzFeed, and, in August of that same year, Facebook announced that it was taking technical measures to reduce the impact of clickbait on its social network, using, among other cues, the time spent by the user on visiting the linked page as a way of distinguishing clickbait from other types of content.
 Ad blockers and a general fall in advertising clicks also affected the clickbait model, as websites moved toward sponsored advertising and native advertising where the content of the article was more important than the click-rate.

-Web browsers have incorporated tools to detect and mitigate the clickbait problem while social media platforms such as Twitter have implemented algorithms to filter clickbait contents.
+Web browsers have incorporated tools to detect and mitigate the clickbait problem, while social media platforms such as Twitter and Facebook have implemented algorithms to filter clickbait contents.
 Social media groups, such as Stop Clickbait, combat clickbait by giving a short summary of the clickbait article, closing the "curiosity gap".
-Clickbait reporting browser plug-ins have been also developed by the research community in order to report clickbait links for further advances in the field based on supervised learning algorithms.
+Clickbait-reporting browser plug-ins have also been developed by the research community in order to report clickbait links for further advances in the field based on supervised learning algorithms.
 Security software providers offer advice on how to avoid harmful clickbait.